catsymptote/cppCalculatorAssignment/README.md

 * Requres ending in a non-bracket symbol.
 I.e. the input cannot be "2(3+4)", but can be "2(3+4)1".
 * Support for special functions like sin() and similar.
 * Support for algebra.
+* Support for simple %-functionality.
+If the string ends in "%", replace it with "\*100".